 Candidates should have an MA in Economics, Public Policy, Law or a related discipline, though candidates with a BA and relevant work experience will also be considered.
 The candidate’s research interests should relate to energy policy or management, with applications to the Canadian energy sector.
 Topics may include regulation, electrification, energy markets, international energy trade, power generation, clean tech, smart grid technology, electricity transmission and distribution, pipelines, oil and gas, stakeholder management, or political economy of energy.
 Prior employment experience in the energy sector or related industries is an advantage.
 Compensation will be competitive.

 The Ivey Business School is Canada’s premier business school and is recognized worldwide for the quality of its management education and research.
 The Ivey Energy Policy and Management Centre has a strong track record of thought leadership, outreach, and education on energy sector issues and public policy.
 It is supported by philanthropic gifts, donor organizations, Executives-in-Residence, an Advisory Board, and Ivey faculty.

-Candidates interested in the position should submit a cover letter, a CV/resume, and representative publications or manuscripts to Laura McLeod at firstname.lastname@example.org.
+Candidates interested in the position should submit a cover letter, a CV/resume, and representative publications or manuscripts to Brandon Schaufele at email@example.com.
 Applications will be accepted until the position has been filled.